ddimitrov-mitex/jsmest/README.md

 Generates tests using a question bank.
 Reads from a JSON string and generates both a printable version and Moodle XML.
 A grading schema is also proposed, as well as an Excel formula.

-Supports the following question types:
+The following question types are supported:
 - Multiple choice
 - Short answer (2+2=?)
 - Essay (Write a program...)